Introduction

 Ancient practices of self-expression

 Journaling has existed for many years.
-Civilizations from ancient times, like those in Egypt and Rome, documented their experiences and emotions on materials like papyrus or clay tablets.
+Ancient civilisations, such as those in Egypt and Rome, documented their experiences and emotions on materials like papyrus or clay tablets.

 Evolution of journaling as a therapeutic tool

-In the 20th century, psychologists started to study journaling as a way to help people deal with their emotions and trauma.
-Today, journaling is seen as an important part of mental health practices.
+In the 20th century, psychologists began examining journaling as a strategy for coping with emotions and trauma.
+Today, journaling is a common component of mental health practices.

 How Journaling Impacts Mental Health